Agricultural Property Relief

 Agricultural Property Relief – a summary

-HMRC show particular interest in farming businesses that are small and typically occupy less than 20 acres or if the owner is no longer actively involved in farming (perhaps by reason of old age or infirmity) or if the buildings are so dominant that the ancillary rule is breached.
+HMRC shows particular interest in farming businesses that are small and typically occupy less than 20 acres or if the owner is no longer actively involved in farming (perhaps by reason of old age or infirmity) or if the buildings are so dominant that the ancillary rule is breached.

-It is advisable periodically to review the assets that you own in order to confirm their inheritance tax treatment, which may change due to a different use or the impact of new legislation and case law.
-It can often be the case that the family farming business has undergone considerable changes since the last inheritance tax review was carried out and with ever-rising property prices it is wise to keep an eye on the value of the assets that are not relievable.
+It is advisable to periodically review the assets that you own in order to confirm their inheritance tax treatment, which may change due to a different use or the impact of new legislation and case law.
+It can often be the case that the family farming business has undergone considerable changes since the last inheritance tax review was carried out and with ever-rising property prices, it is wise to keep an eye on the value of the assets that are not relievable.

 With good planning and advice there may well be ways of improving the situation before a chargeable event (and thus a potential problem) takes place.

-How can we help?
+How we can help

 If you’d like to discuss Agricultural Property Relief or Business Property Relief, please get in touch with your usual Saffery contact or speak to Peter Harker.